opencrvs/opencrvs-core/README.md

 UI component library will be running here:

 - Styleguide: http://localhost:6060/

+### How do I configure OpenCRVS?

+OpenCRVS depends upon your own country specific "resources" module of reference data (addresses, employees, offices, facilities), custom configuration of vital event registration forms and your own integrations.

+A test "resources" module for [Zambia](https://github.com/opencrvs/opencrvs-zambia) is released for free in order to illustrate how this can be done.

+The "resources" module contains documentation of how you would configure and deploy your own integrations, customise birth and death registration forms, add your own country specific address structure, and how you would populate OpenCRVS with [FHIR](https://www.hl7.org/fhir/) standardised reference data for your nation.

 ## How can I test OpenCRVS locally on an Android device?